Jennifer Lopez's Sequin Face Mask Is Available for Preorder Now

 Jennifer Lopez's sequin face mask is available for preorder.
-The star was spotted sporting a glitzy face covering while out biking in the Hamptons on Sunday with her fiancé, Alex Rodriguez.
+J.Lo was spotted sporting a glitzy ivory Kate May Disco Ball face mask (Buy It, $26, revolve.com) during two biking rides in the Hamptons this weekend with her fiancé, Alex Rodriguez.
+She paired the sequins face mask with a Guess swimsuit then with a hoodie.
+Prior to that, J.Lo also wore the same mask in black while attending a Black Lives Matter protest in Los Angeles.

 Many fashion brands are making personal protective equipment (PPE) masks.
 The Centers for Disease Control and Prevention recommends wearing these face coverings in public to help slow the spread of COVID-19.
 Other brands selling face masks include Old Navy, Levi's and SKIMS.